knative/docs/template-concept.md

 ## Conceptual Content Samples

-The following are common content types that may appear in conceptual topics.
+This section provides common content types that appear in conceptual topics.
 Copy and paste the markdown to use it in your topic.

 ### Table